 The cell continues to grow and prepares for mitosis.

-Proteins required for cell division are synthesized.
+Proteins required for cell division are synthesised.

 The G₂ checkpoint ensures DNA replication is error-free before proceeding to mitosis.